New Year Resolutions (Again)

 It’s common for people to consider making a new years resolution that is going to make a positive differences to health, well being and or lifestyle.

-The motivation for your new years resolution is underpinned by it being January 1.
+The motivation for your new years resolution is underpinned by it being the 1st day of a brave new year.
 Given this is a single day out of the whole year, that initial drive can quickly wane.

 To make beneficial change is a good thing and to be applauded.
 When thinking about change that you want to stick to, then there are several things to consider.